 Terry served as First Justice and a trial judge in Suffolk County Juvenile Court for over 18 years.
 She presided over Care and Protection, Child Requiring Assistance, Delinquency and Youthful Offender cases.
 She has experienced the child welfare system from the inside as a judge and former probation officer in Suffolk County.
 Prior to her appointment to the bench, Terry was an attorney specializing in Child Welfare and Juvenile Law for over 13 years in Boston.
 She represented both children and parents before the courts of Massachusetts.
 Terry was appointed as a Guardian Ad Litem in both the Juvenile and Probate Courts for custody issues; as an educational advocate; to monitor and offer recommendations to the court on the extraordinary medical treatment of children in state custody and to investigate the treatment of and represent the legal rights of children within the foster care system.
 She was a teacher in the Boston Public Schools for three years before becoming a juvenile probation officer.
 She was appointed by Boston Juvenile Court as the Director of the Herrick Center for Girls, a non-profit organization that oversaw the supervision and treatment of young women within the juvenile criminal justice system who were victims of human trafficking in Boston.
 Terry has served on the Board of Trustees of Westfield State University; the Board of Directors of the Judge Ireland Fund; the Board of Directors of the Juvenile Bar Association of Massachusetts and currently serves as the elected president

 of the Massachusetts Judges Conference.
 She has been recognized by both the Massachusetts House and Senate as well as multiple community and bar organizations for her work in the areas of juvenile law and child welfare.
 She currently teaches Juvenile Law at New England Law School.
-Terry can be reached at [email protected] or 617-780-4055, ex.
+Terry can be reached by email here or by phone at 617-780-4055, ex.
 113.

 Advocate Supervisor, Transition Age Youth Specialist